Frequently Asked Questions:

 For all proposed Zoning Ordinance text amendments, in accordance with state law, Michigan Zoning Enabling Act, P.A.
 110 of 2006 as amended, a notice of public hearing will appear in a newspaper of general circulation at least 15 days prior to a scheduled meeting.

 8. Recording of Deeds

 All Township parcels and binding documents must be registered with the Wayne County Register of Deeds.
 Contact at (313) 224-5850 or https://www.waynecountylandrecords.com/recorder/web/

 9. How do I find out if a road is private or public?

 The Township does not maintain a list of private roads.
 To determine the jurisdiction of your road, click here to view the interactive Road Jurisdiction Map from SEMCOG.
 If your road was newly built within the last few years, it may not yet be on the map.”

 Plymouth Township keeps an electronic record of archived public documents on a Laserfiche System.
 The Laserfiche System can be accessed through the Clerk’s Department located on the first floor of Township Hall.
 If you would like to access the system please set up an appointment with the Clerk’s office by calling (734) 354-3225 during normal business hours (8:00 a.m. – 4:30 p.m.).

 11. Tree Removal

-All proposed development site plans must identify all trees 8-inches or larger, are of good or fair quality, and are to be removed to accommodate the new development.
-Based on the tree survey, trees to be removed must either be replaced based on the Township’s levels of acceptable trees or establish payment-in-lieu.
+All proposed development site plans must identify all trees that are 8-inches or larger, are of good or fair quality, and are to be removed to accommodate the new development.
+Based on the tree survey, trees to be removed must either be replaced based on the Township’s levels of acceptable trees or compensated for using a payment-in-lieu.
 The payment-in-lieu application form is found here.